Build5Nines/terraform-azurerm-region-naming/README.md

 ```
 (`rg` is applied internally by the upstream module as the slug for a resource group.)

 This naming pattern enables the use of this module to more easily adhere to a defined Azure resource naming convention for multiple Azure resources.
-Here's an example of using this to set the _prefix_ of the Azure resource names, while naming them according to the specific workload:
+Here's an example of using this to set the _prefix_ of the Azure resource names using the defined naming convention while also naming them according to the specific workload and using the correct Azure resource abbreviation:

 ```hcl